This page was last updated May 13, 2021.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act established several relief programs available to 501(c)(3) nonprofit organizations.
-These include the Paycheck Protection Program (PPP) 7(a) loan program and the Economic Injury Disaster Loan (EIDL) Program, administered by the U.S. Small Business Administration, and the Federal Reserve’s now-terminated Main Street Lending Program.
+Several pieces of legislation (including the Coronavirus Aid, Relief, and Economic Security (CARES) Act) passed in 2020 established several relief programs available to 501(c)(3) nonprofit organizations.
+These include the Paycheck Protection Program (PPP) 7(a) loan program, the Shuttered Venue Operators Grant Program, and the Economic Injury Disaster Loan (EIDL) Program, administered by the U.S. Small Business Administration, and the Federal Reserve’s now-terminated Main Street Lending Program.

 Follow the links below to jump to the section of interest: